 The plans described above have a stated term of ten years and provide that the exercise price of stock options granted will not be less than the market price of the Company's common stock on the grant date.
 The plans do not specify grant dates or vesting schedules as those determinations have been delegated to the Compensation and Human Resources Committee of IAC's Board of Directors (the "Committee").
 Each grant agreement reflects the vesting schedule for that particular grant as determined by the Committee.
-Broad-based stock option awards to date have generally vested in equal annual installments over a four-year period and RSU awards to date have generally vested in equal annual installments over a five-year period, in each case, from the grant date.
+Broad-based stock option awards to date have generally vested in equal annual installments over a five-year period, in each case, from the grant date.
 PSU awards to date generally cliff vest at the end of a two to three-year period from the date of grant.
 In addition to equity awards outstanding under the two active plans described above, stock options and other equity awards outstanding under terminated plans and plans assumed in acquisitions are reflected in the information set forth below.